 CPCL 02-6848

 CPCL 02-6848 was released for both muck (organic) and sand (mineral) soils in Florida.
-It is currently grown on 2,314 acres on muck soil (0.8% of total muck production acreage) and 1,918 acres on sand soil (1.8% of total sand production acreage).
-It is ranked 13th in total sugarcane acreage in Florida.
+It is currently grown on 12 acres on muck soil for experimental purpose.
+It was ranked 13th with >1% of total sugarcane acreage in Florida in 2020–2021, but dropped in acreage due to orange rust susceptibility.
 CPCL 02-6848 carries the Bru1 gene that provides resistance to brown rust.
 It is also resistant to smut and moderately resistant to leaf scald, Sugarcane Mosaic Virus (SCMV), and ratoon stunting disease (RSD).
 Maintenance of high cane yields in ratoon crops (first and second ratoon) in CPCL 02-6848 is important, especially on sandy soils where ratooning is a major concern due to low soil fertility.
-CPCL 02-6848 is susceptible to orange rust and requires fungicide applications to avoid yield loss which is the primary reason of decline in its acreage in last two years.
+CPCL 02-6848 is susceptible to orange rust and requires fungicide applications to avoid yield loss which is the primary reason of decline in its acreage in the last few years.
+CPCL 02-6848 can be a good cultivar for the regions with low or no orange rust problem.

 Credit: Wayne Davidson, Florida Sugar Cane League